 Negative attitude of highly educated parents and health care workers to future vaccinations in the Dutch childhood vaccination program.

-Parents with higher education are 3 times more likely to refuse vaccinations.
+Parents with college education are 3 times more likely to refuse vaccinations.

 Medical workers are 4 times more likely to refuse vaccinations.